Good morning, sellers! Welcome to May 5, 2026‘s edition of your daily Amazon briefing.

-Today we’re covering Business Solutions Agreement changes, critical policy updates, fresh opportunities in Sponsored Ads and FBA, and the compliance changes you need to know before they hit your account.
+Today we’re covering Amazon Ads product changes, critical policy updates, fresh opportunities in advertising and inventory recovery, and the compliance changes you need to know before they hit your account.
 Let’s dive in…

 1. TOP STORY OF THE DAY